damiencollard/nice-citation/README.md

 The colors/faces used are taken directly from Gnus, so to change them, you have to customize variable `gnus-cite-face-list`.

+Variable `nice-citatation-improve-marks-alignment` makes the vertical marks align with the surrounding text.
+Its effect is noticeable in case of nested citations.
+It is disabled by default.

 The nice citations can be disabled in article mode by setting `nice-citation-treat-citations` in group `gnus-article-treat` to nil.